xebialabs/overthere/README.md

 * Overthere 1.0.16 (23-Feb-2012)
     * Reverted changes made to support SSH tunnels in 1.0.14 and 1.0.15 because it did not work as well as we hoped.
 We are reimplementing it for Overthere 2.0 to be released early March.
-    * Fixd command line encoding bugs for SSH/CYGWIN on Windows:
+    * Fixed command line encoding bugs for SSH/CYGWIN on Windows:
         * Now transforming the first element of the command line to a Cygwin path so that batch files (and executables) in specific directories (instead of on the PATH) can be executed.
         * Encoding the command line as if the target OS is UNIX because OpenSSH on Cygwin uses Windows encoding.
 * Overthere 1.0.15 (21-Feb-2012)